-Fujifilm X100F versus Olympus E-M10 III
+Fujifilm X100F vs Olympus E-M10 III

-The Fujifilm X100F and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2017.
+The Fujifilm X100F and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in January 2017 and August 2017.
 The X100F is a fixed lens compact, while the E-M10 III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (X100F) and a Four Thirds (E-M10 III) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 Body comparison: Fujifilm X100F vs Olympus E-M10 III

 An illustration of the physical size and weight of the Fujifilm X100F and the Olympus E-M10 III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably larger (8 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the E-M10 III are weather-sealed.